A white chevron pointing left

 Session Length

-90 minuets
+90 minuets per session

-Group Therapy for Social Anxiety
+Treatments for Social Anxiety

-One of the most challenging aspects of social anxiety disorder (SAD) are the thoughts that come with the experience.
+One of the most challenging aspects of social anxiety disorder (SAD) is the thoughts that come with the experience.
 People struggling with social anxiety experience a barrage of negative self-judgments and the fear that others view them in that same negative light.
-Over time, these self-judgments lead to avoidant behaviours such as disengagement in social interactions, substance use in order to engage, or avoidance of social situations altogether.
+Over time, these self-judgments lead to avoidant behaviours such as disengagement in social interactions, substance use to engage, or avoidance of social situations altogether.
 Numerous methods have been proposed around how to work effectively with the thoughts that come with social anxiety.
 One such approach, called Acceptance and Commitment Therapy (ACT) or “act”, is a well-researched and evidence-based practice with a proven track record of long-term sustainable results at long-term follow-up and a reduction in rates of relapse.

-Acceptance and Commitment Therapy for Social Anxiety
+Acceptance and Commitment Therapy as a Treatment for Social Anxiety Disorder

 ACT offers an empowering approach that puts the patient back in the driver’s seat to address social anxiety.
 Beyond symptom reduction, ACT provides practical tools and skills that pave the way to a more meaningful and fulfilling life.
 One of the fundamental benefits of ACT lies in its emphasis on acceptance.
 Rather than struggling against or suppressing anxious thoughts and emotions, individuals learn to acknowledge and accept them.
 This way, ACT directly addresses a common hurdle known as experiential avoidance – the tendency to evade or avoid uncomfortable emotions and situations at all costs -which is highly prevalent among people with social anxiety and often perpetuates social anxiety symptoms.
 By embracing the present moment through mindfulness practices, individuals develop a greater awareness of their thoughts and feelings.
 This heightened awareness fosters a sense of clarity and distance, enabling them to respond more skillfully to challenging situations.
 The result is reduced reactive behaviours and an increased ability to choose responses aligned with personal values.